 10. Les Invalides

-Les Invalides, or Hôtel des Invalides as it was originally known, is a complex of building on the Left Bank of the Seine in Paris with a rich military history.
+Les Invalides, or Hôtel des Invalides as it was originally known, is a complex of buildings on the Left Bank of the Seine in Paris with a rich military history.
 To honour the sacrifices made by war veterans, Louis XIV had the hôtel built in the 1670s to serve as a home and hospital for aged and unwell soldiers with nowhere to go.
 This was also where the mob that stormed the Bastille looted their firearms.
 The grand compound takes up 196 metres of riverfront, and among its many buildings (including a church) it houses fifteen courtyards.

 These days, part of Les Invalides still serves as a hospital and retirement home although it also houses a series of monuments and museums relating to French war history, as well as the headquarters of the military governor of Paris and the famous Dôme des Invalides, the church where Napoleon is entombed.

 Are you ready to delve deep into the fascinating history of France with a trip to your favourite region?
 In that case, all you’re missing is a luxury private chateau to stay in while you’re there.
-Browse our selection and get in touch with our concierge team if you need help with your search or anything else.
+Browse Oliver’s Travels‘ selection and get in touch with our concierge team if you need help with your search or anything else.
 If you need some more inspiration, check out France’s 15 Most Beautiful Towns And Villages!

 Are you already dreaming of your 2024 villa holiday?
 You should check out our trending destinations here: